mannduuu07-png/korea-fire-frequency-severity-analysis/README.md

 download details.

 ## Methodology Highlights
-- **Region identification bugs found and fixed**: yearly files used inconsistent column names (e.g. `일시` vs `화재발생년월일`), and district names alone are not unique identifiers — 중구 exists in 6 different cities nationwide, so an earlier version of this analysis (comparing regions by name only) miscounted two different cities as one persistent region.
-A second, separate bug was found later: administrative renamings during 2015–2024 (강원도→강원특별자치도, 전라북도→전북특별자치도, 군위군 province reassignment, and 부천시's district structure being abolished in 2016 and reinstated in 2024) caused several regions to be split across two labels and undercounted.
-Both are fixed by normalizing to a consistent `(시도, 시군구)` identity before any aggregation.
-See `docs/validation_log.md` for full details.
+* Data-quality bugs found and fixed: two separate region-identification bugs surfaced during this analysis — non-unique district names, and un-normalized administrative renamings — that would have skewed several results if left uncaught.
+See `docs/validation_log.md` for the full story.
-- **Leave-one-out baseline**: when computing a region's "expected" casualty rate from national place-type statistics, that region's own data is excluded from the baseline to avoid its own extreme values inflating its own benchmark.
+* Leave-one-out baseline: when computing a region's "expected" casualty rate from national place-type statistics, that region's own data is excluded from the baseline to avoid its own extreme values inflating its own benchmark.
-- **Worst-incident exclusion**: per-region statistics are recomputed excluding each region's single most severe incident, to confirm results aren't artifacts of one mass-casualty event (e.g. this ruled out 과천시 and 밀양시 as false positives — see `05_excess_risk_analysis.ipynb`).
+* Worst-incident exclusion: per-region statistics are recomputed excluding each region's single most severe incident, to confirm results aren't artifacts of one mass-casualty event (e.g. this ruled out 과천시 and 밀양시 as false positives — see `05_excess_risk_analysis.ipynb`).
-- **Primary analysis + sensitivity checks**: main results use a 300+ cumulative fires threshold (stated a priori); robustness confirmed at 200 and 500 as well.
+* Primary analysis + sensitivity checks: main results use a 300+ cumulative fires threshold (stated a priori); robustness confirmed at 200 and 500 as well.

 ## Limitations
 - These are correlational, exploratory findings, not causal claims.